 Pick the right map

-The Four Corners map is the best option for multiple players, as it was specifically designed with a few players in mind – the layout consists of four quadrants, perfect to house individual cabins.
-This presents a much easier layout that will help you separate your grounds and share out responsibilities, while still keeping you close and encouraging you to work together.
+We suggest the Four Corners map as the best option for multiplayer games, as it was specifically designed with a few players in mind.
+The layout consists of four quadrants, perfect for housing individual cabins.

-Each farm can have up to three cabins in addition to the base farmhouse.
+You can build up to three cabins on any one farm.
 As mentioned above, every player must have a cabin in order to join.
-If you don’t start your farm with all three cabins, don’t worry – you can get Robin to build additional cabins for 100g each.
+If you don't start your farm with enough, don't worry - you can get Robin to build additional cabins for 100g each.
 Luckily, cabin building is instant, so your friends can join right away.
-Each cabin can be upgraded by its occupant by using the carpenter’s shop.
+Each cabin can be upgraded by its occupant by using the carpenter's shop.

 Keep an eye on profit margins